script-fu/artbox/content/hub/feature-test/folder/Script-Fu.md

 - **New Script-Fu Functions**:
    - `(gimp-context-get-display)`: Retrieves the active display ID.
 This ID can then be used with other display-related functions like `(gimp-display-present display-id)`.
    - `(gimp-context-eraser-toggle)`: Toggles the active tool between the eraser and the previously active tool.
+   - `(gimp-context-eraser-paintbrush-toggle)`: Toggles the active tool between the eraser and the paintbrush tool.
+   - `(gimp-context-get-eraser-active)`: Returns 1 if the Eraser Tool is active or 0.
    - `(gimp-items-set-visible)`: Allows setting the visibility of a vector list of items in bulk.
 This can help streamline visibility management for layers, paths, or other drawable items.

 ### **Benefits**